ulranh/sapnwrfc_exporter/README.md

 ```

 ## Installation
-The exporter can then be built with:
+To build the exporter you need the [Go](https://golang.org/) programming language.
+It can then be built with:

 ```
 $ git clone git@github.com:ulranh/sapnwrfc_exporter.git